cander/etfarms/contact.md

 <p>Turn right on Fishback road - gravel.&nbsp; Go 1.5 miles.&nbsp;

-On the right, there will be a large, brick gate way.
+On the right, there will be a large, brick gateway.
 There will also be an unmarked gravel road going left.&nbsp;
 Take the gravel road up the hill.&nbsp; It hair-pins to the left, keep following it.&nbsp; Just after our neighbor's vineyard and tall fence, turn right up the next unmarked "road" (technically a